 The blades have rounded tips, and there’s a neat plastic comb that ensures additional skin comfort.
 Made of stainless steel, they aren’t as amazing as what Wahl would make…But still do a mighty fine job!

-That said, if you have a bigger beard, or your hair is very thick/dense, there are better choices.
+That said, if you have a bigger beard, or your hair is very thick/dense, there are better choices amongst the best beard trimmers.
 For your general beard owner, though, the Norelco 3500 is perfect.

 2. Best luxury, all-in-1 beard trimmer: